julelang/manual/src/common-concepts/structures/index.md

 Smart Pointer receivers require the function to be a reference.
 The function can only be called from a reference instance of the structure.

 **Receiver Parameter**
-Receivers, on the other hand, allow changes made within the function to be reflected in the structure if receiver is mutable.
+Receivers, on the other hand, allow changes made within the function to be reflected in the structure if the receiver is mutable.
 However, when the structure is given as arguments to different functions, or in a different state, it is copied.
 That is, it is only variable within itself.
 ::: warning
 Not deep copy.
 :::